Rochfort family

 The Rochfort family came to Ireland (possibly from France) in the thirteenth century and acquired substantial lands in counties Kildare, Meath and Westmeath.
-Several members of the family were prominent as lawyers and politicians.
+Several members of the family were prominent lawyers and politicians.
 They gained the title Earl of Belvedere, and gave their name to the village of Rochfortbridge.
 The main Rochfort line ended with the death of the 2nd Earl of Belvedere in 1814.